PIN Communications Logo

 • PR can also reduce accountability to voters, as an ousted party of government can retain office by finding new coalition partners after an election.

-• The greater complexity and choice that PR allows can put voters off voting, by requiring them to have a greater knowledge of individual and party positions.
+• Another disadvantage is that PR list systems could possibly weaken the link between the elected representative and their constituency.
+The greater complexity and choice that PR allows can put voters off voting, by requiring them to have a greater knowledge of individual and party positions.

 Stay informed about new developments at PIN Communications